hughesadam87/pyparty/README.rst

 ============
 ``pyparty`` requires **scikit-image** and **Traits** and their dependencies.

-I developed in Traits_ because it is very suitable for writing clean, type-checked object-oriented classes.
-For example, I didn't want to muck around ensuring that particle dimensions were entered as ints (pixels) instead of floats, and Traits_ validation takes care of this nicely.
+``pyparty`` uses Traits_ because it is well-suited for writing clean, type-checked object-oriented classes.
 You will not need to understand or use **Traits** unless you develop for ``pyparty``; *it is not used in the public API*.

    .. _Traits: http://code.enthought.com/projects/traits/